 Forest School for the Early Years

 Outdoor provision is an essential element for all our Early Years pupils.
 Whether going out to feed the farm animals, using the well resourced outdoor classroom or attending their weekly compulsory Forest School session.
-Being outdoors is not only good for their wellbeing; it allows them to gain confidence in unfamiliar surroundings of the school's more remote natural areas!
-It is used to develop their knowledge and natural curiosity, encourage team work, physical challenges and creative and imaginative projects using clay, wood and other natural materials.
+Being outdoors is not only good for their wellbeing; it allows them to gain confidence in unfamiliar surroundings of the school's more remote natural areas.
+It is used to develop pupils' knowledge and natural curiosity, encourage team work, physical challenges along with creative and imaginative projects using clay, wood and other natural materials.

-Upper School pupils also have the opportunity to experience a range of specific adventurous activities such as camping, team building, raft building, climbing and survival skills delivered through activity afternoons and residential trips as well as within the PE curriculum.
+Upper School pupils have the chance to experience a range of specific adventurous activities including camping, team building, raft building, climbing and survival skills.
+These are delivered during activity afternoons and residential trips, as well as within the PE curriculum.

 Pupils from Year 2 upwards have the chance of camping either as part of summer school, or as specific year group camps during term time.
 Year 5 pupils have the option to attend a residential bushcraft course in Hertfordshire which provides great opportunities to learn new skills and develop self confidence.